kalisio/kaabah/docs/how-does-it-work/README.md

 ## Overview

 The overall approach is based on the use of Terraform Workspaces.
-As a reminder, a Workspace  is a collection of everything Terraform needs to run: a configuration of your infrastructure (i.e. <b>kaabah</b>), values for that configuration's variables, and state data to keep track of operations.
+As a reminder, a Workspace  is a collection of everything Terraform needs to run: a configuration of your infrastructure (i.e. **kaabah**), values for that configuration's variables, and state data to keep track of operations.
 Therefore a Workplace could be considered as an instance of the the infrastructure with its own environment.
 Follow this [link](https://www.terraform.io/docs/enterprise/guides/recommended-practices/part1.html#the-recommended-terraform-workspace-structure) to read more about Terraform Workspaces and best practices.

-Starting from this premise, <b>Kaabah</b> allows you to manage as many clusters as your projects require and stores their states in a bucket on Amazon S3.
+Starting from this premise, **Kaabah** allows you to manage as many clusters as your projects require and stores their states in a bucket on Amazon S3.
 Moreover, you have the capability to use Scaleway or AWS to host your infrastructure.
-Assuming, we name the our workspaces with both the project name and its environment (i.e. dev, test...), we can sketch the following diagram to illustrate the overall functioning of <b>Kaabah</b>
+Assuming, we name the our workspaces with both the project name and its environment (i.e. dev, test...), we can sketch the following diagram to illustrate the overall functioning of **Kaabah**:

 ![Kaabah terraform](./../assets/kaabah-terraform.svg)

 ## Terraform configuration

 The Terraform configuration is composed of 2 modules:
-* the <b>AWS</b> module which has the responsibility to create the Docker Swarm infrastructure on AWS
+- the **AWS** module which has the responsibility to create the Docker Swarm infrastructure on AWS
-* the <b>Scaleway</b> module has the responsibility to create the Docker Swarm infrastructure on Scaleway
+- the **Scaleway** module has the responsibility to create the Docker Swarm infrastructure on Scaleway

 And it exposes the following variables: